entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 ## Response Transforms

 Boltzmann has useful defaults for mapping common return types to HTTP semantics.
-All of these behaviors can be overridden using the [Boltzmann symbols](#response-symbols).
+You can override all of these behaviors using the [Boltzmann symbols](#response-symbols).
 These transformations happen between each layer of middleware, as well as between the last middleware and the handler.
-The return value of `next(context)` will always reflect these transformation.
+The return value of `next(context)` always reflects these transformation.

 ### `"strings"`

 _Added in 0.0.0_.

-Strings will be turned into [`Buffer`] instances.
-If no `content-type` header was specified, one will be generated and set to `text/plain; charset=utf-8`.
+Boltzmann turns strings into [`Buffer`] instances.
+If no `content-type` header was specified, Boltzmann generates one set to `text/plain; charset=utf-8`.

 **Example:**